eclipse-tractusx/traceability-foss/docs/concept/#521-revoked-notification-handling/#521-revoked-notification-handling.md

   - If policy is valid but notification not permitted -> UsagePolicyPermissionException
 - New quality investigation & alert status: "Failed"
   - Notification set to this status, when it could not be sent due to the policy exceptions
-- Pop-up informing the user of the exception
+- Error text message informing the user of the exception
 - Detailed status information stored in the message history of the notification
 - User must be able to resend the notification

-# NFR

-# Out of scope

 # Assumptions